CodingbyDan/CoBu_v2/README.md

+*I had to start a new project after a major issue occurred that I couldn't find a fix for.
+I've almost run out of time to resolve the following issues:

+Gaps in readme
+CSS styling not working in deployed Heroku app

 <h3>Purpose:</h3>
 <p>The purpose of CoBu (Co-op-Buddy-up) is for gamers looking for team mates in co-op enabled games to find others who have the same games and availability.
 The plan is that they could add a list of games and free times in order to see how many other people are also looking via a main calendar.
 The next step would be a way to form a chat between team mates so they can talk among themselves and share passwords to private games or servers.</p>